 A new grant program to help assist businesses affected by COVID-19.
-Will provide businesses in need of rental assistance with up to $2,500 a month for six months, with a maximum set at $15,000.
+Will provide businesses in need of rental assistance with up to $2,500 a month for six months.

 Grants to business owners or property owners for up to 50% of the cost of exterior improvements made to the building façade in the areas visible from the adjacent street or other streets within the eligible area, and for awnings, signs, landscaping and other similar façade improvements.